mesosphere/dcos-docs-site/pages/1.13/security/oss/iam-api/index.md

 navigationTitle:  Identity and Access Management API
 title: Identity and Access Management API
 menuWeight: 110
-excerpt: Managing users and permissions with the IAM API
+excerpt: Managing users with the IAM API

-enterprise: true
 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-The Identity and Access Management API allows you to manage users, user groups, permissions, and LDAP configuration settings through a RESTful interface.
+The Identity and Access Management API allows you to manage users through a RESTful interface.
 It offers more functionality than the DC/OS web interface.

 # Request and response format